-The amped-up 2020 version of the pushchair, the Fox2, claims to be Bugaboo’s ‘best ride ever’.
-It has a few crucial tweaks to back up this promise which make it even more user-friendly for parents than its predecessor, including advanced suspension in both the wheels and the central joint of the pushchair frame, a new canopy complete with a long-awaited peekaboo window, a higher seat position and an improved fold button.
+The amped-up 2020 version of the pushchair, the Fox 2, claims to be Bugaboo’s ‘best ride ever’.
+It has a few crucial tweaks to back up this promise which make it even more user-friendly for parents than its predecessor, including improved fold buttons making it easier to fold, a new canopy complete with a long-awaited peekaboo window and an easier-to-recline seat.

 Importantly, it retains the signature comfort and opulence that’s so synonymous of the Bugaboo brand – an aesthetic that has picked up a whole host of parenting mega-fans and A-list followers.

-Journalist Natalie tried out the Bugaboo Fox2 with her two daughters, aged 4 and 8 months.
-She travelled by car and bus and the buggy was tested along country lanes and around the city.
+Journalist Natalie tried out the Bugaboo Fox 2 with her two daughters, aged 8 months and 4 years old.
+She travelled by bus, put the buggy in and out of the car, and tested the Fox 2 along country lanes and around the city.

-At 60cm wide, it’s rather big, but it’s also incredibly comfortable-looking – I quite fancy a nap in it myself.
+It looks big but also incredibly comfortable-looking – I quite fancy a nap in it myself.
 Thanks to its large wheels, it’s instantly apparent how beautifully it will glide across almost any surface – so bouncy, I can picture it tackling craters on the moon without a jolt.

 There is a new fold button, which can be activated easier using less pressure, simply by sliding your thumbs simultaneously up each side of the frame.
 An upgraded rotating carry handle on the carrycot is another great change, making it easier to open and get your child in and out.
 A wide, slimline pocket is also a nifty addition to the carrycot, perfect for keeping wipes, small toys or your phone handy.

-Bugaboo lalso istened to customer feedback and there’s now a peekaboo window in the buggy’s canopy, a nice extra.
+Bugaboo also istened to customer feedback and there’s now a peekaboo window in the buggy’s canopy, a nice extra.

 Finally, the buggy is ever-so-slightly bigger at L108-105cm x W60cm x H104-88cm compared to the previous model’s L83.4cm x W60cm x H88.5cm, but it weighs the same at 9.9kg.